nguyenchiencong/nguyenchiencong.github.io/_pages/now.md

 Since March 2024, I've had to temporarily halt the process of composing a piano concerto and a symphony.
 Instead, with Jane and Pink Dawn, we've decided to make a RPG game in 2D with Godot to earn a living income for the long term, and mostly because it's fun, and doing things together is even more fun.
 And, a game needs music too after all.

+Since giving away my Roland piano in March, I've stopped playing for a while.
 We recently bought a new digital piano (Korg LP-380).
 The sound is quite good for a quite low price.
 Now, we can play and maybe compose some music for the game.

 ### Making a game